CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 A Single Server installation of the {{< ctx >}} Innovation Platform needs to be performed to enable debugging of flows from {{< ctx >}} Gateway.

-Follow the [Install Application Server][Install Application Server] steps to setup debugging.
+Follow the [Install Application Server][Install Application Server] steps to setup debugging on the Web Application Server.

 ## Perform Gateway Installation